EvanKing311/Email-Scam-Detector/README.md

 -For Batch Check App Password: Must have 2FA enabled.
 Create app password at https://myaccount.google.com/apppasswords .
 Paste this into the password field.

-**This site will allow the user to upload the subject, sender, and body of an email that they may be suspicious about.
-Returned will be the results of the Anthropic API's** **analysis along with the results my own created rule-based detector.
-The user can also link their email for batch analysis of the user's X most recent emails that they**
-**input (requires app password (instructions above))**

 **Below is the google drive link for the notebook file I made the detector and performed data analysis in**